M-GII/Scrimba/Projects/React/AssemblyEndgame/README.md

 - Confetti celebration on winning
 - Game over screen when all languages are lost
 - Accessible design:
-  - Screen reader–friendly status updates
+  - Screen reader friendly status updates
   - ARIA labels on keyboard buttons
   - Live region announcements for feedback
 - Option to start a new game at any time